If you have been arrested and/or charged for any of these:

 Corrupt or other improper exercise of police powers and privileges

 Your defence statement and exhibits I prepare for you are designed for re-use in civil proceedings.
-You can bring a claim against the arresting police force, sue the council or creditor and use it as a statement to support a Form EAC2 complaint about the bailiff.
+You can bring a claim against the arresting police force, sue the council or creditor, and use it to support a Form EAC2 complaint about the bailiff.

-Document handed out by police attending bailiff enforcement.
-You are guilty ONLY if the bailiff is ACTING LAWFULLY
+Document handed out by police during bailiff enforcement: You are guilty only if the bailiff is acting lawfully.

-Discover whether or not he is, by running this checklist
+Check whether he is by running this checklist.